thomhurst/TUnit/docs/docs/tutorial-extras/setup.md

 For this, we can declare a method with a `[BeforeEachTest]` or an `[BeforeAllTestsInClass]` attribute.

-- `[BeforeEachTest]` methods should NOT be static, and they will be executed repeatedly before each test in their class starts.
+- `[Before(EachTest)]` methods should NOT be static, and they will be executed repeatedly before each test in their class starts.
-- `[BeforeAllTestsInClass]` methods SHOULD be static, and they will be executed only once, before any test in their class starts.
+- `[Before(Class)]` methods SHOULD be static, and they will be executed only once, before any test in their class starts.
+- `[Before(Assembly)]` methods SHOULD be static, and they will be executed only once, before any test in their assembly starts.
+- `[Before(EachTestGlobally)]` methods SHOULD be static, and they will be executed repeatedly before each test in their assembly starts.

 Methods will be executed bottom-up, so the base class set ups will execute first and then the inheriting class.